janluke/iccas-dataset/README.md

 | `{sex}_deaths_percentage` | `100 * {sex}_deaths / (male_deaths + female_deaths)` (cases of unknown sex excluded)         |
 | `{sex}_fatality_rate`     | `100 * {sex}_deaths / {sex}_cases`                                                           |

-All columns that can be computed from cases and death counts (bottom half of the table above) were all re-computed to increase precision.
+All columns that can be computed from cases and death absolute counts (bottom half of the table above) were all re-computed.

 ## Reading with `pandas`
 ```python